 What Is My Wrongful Death Case Worth?

-Wrongful death cases can take anywhere from several months to a couple of years, depending on the complexity of your case, the evidence available, the willingness of the parties to reach a fair settlement, and whether the case goes to court.
+Wrongful death settlements can take anywhere from several months to a couple of years, depending on the complexity of your case, the evidence available, the willingness of the parties to reach a fair settlement, and whether the case goes to court.

 Call Us